PacoteJS/pacote/packages/bloom-search/README.md

 summaries (with only the properties declared in the `summary` option) that possibly match one or more terms in the query.

-The function matches individual words against each indexed document filter.
-You may prefix each word with the `+` operator to limit results to only those documents that probably contain that word.
+The function matches individual words against the filter of each indexed document.
+You may prefix each word with the `+` operator to intersect results that (probably) contain the required word.

 Each search term is run through the provided `stemmer` function to ensure terms are processed in the same way as the tokens previously added to the index's